joymun/ch04-git-basics/exercise-1/README.md

 5. In the `README.md` file, make an ordered list of what you ate for breakfast today

+1) toast with peanut butter and jam
+2) eggs

 6. Using your terminal, add and commit the changes you've made to your repository.
 See [Making Changes](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#making-changes).